 The Akwapim Ridge, the Krobo Mountains, the Kwahu scarp, and the rolling hills overlook striking landscapes of gently flowing rivers and untouched forest and fauna.

-The Eastern Region, famous for its large areas of lush tropical forest, cascading falls and endangered birds and insect species, is home to the biggest tree in the entire West African sub-region.
+The Eastern Region famous for its large areas of lush tropical forest, cascading falls and endangered birds and insects species is home to the biggest tree in the entire West African sub-region.

-The region has more than its fair share of the unique history Ghana is internationally acclaimed for: slave markets, colourful festivals, waterfalls, research institutions, shrines and virgin forests.
+The region has more than its fair share of the unique history Ghana is international acclaimed for.
+Slave market, colourful festivals, waterfalls, research institutions, shrines and virgin forests.

 If there is anything that has so revolutionalised the Ghanaian economy in the last two centuries, then it is cocoa.
 The first cocoa seed ever planted in the Gold Coast now Ghana was buried at Mampong in the Eastern region.
 The home of Tetteh Quarshie who brought the cocoa seed from Fernando Po remains an attraction to many visitors.